phinze/phinze.github.io/speaking.md

 clarify my understanding of a given topic, and delivering it helps me connect with others by sharing that understanding.

-:construction: _(( under construction dot gif ))_ :construction:

-The below list is just an initial pass at gathering together a few slides and videos.
-More to come!

 <ul>
-  {%- for talk in site.talks -%}
+  {%- for talk in site.talks reversed -%}
   <li>
     <em>{{ talk.date | date: "%Y-%m-%d" }}</em>
     <a href="{{ talk.url | relative_url }}">